Manny73211/curly-couscous/README.md

 # curly-couscous
 this is just my lil website.
-please visit manny73211.github.io/curly-couscous to see the site.
+please visit [this link](manny73211.github.io/curly-couscous) to see the site.